Bukowo Morskie – parish church

 Architecture

 The church was erected as a very unusual for Cistercians and at the same time a modest building (as for a monastery church, which it probably wasn’t), however, not devoid of higher artistic aspirations.
-The church received a nave and two aisles in a hall system, with a four-bay nave and a five-sided, single-bay chancel, spacious for a rural parish temple, but relatively small for the needs of even a small convent.
+The church received a nave and two aisles in a hall system, with a four-bay nave and a five-sided, single-bay chancel, spacious for a rural parish temple, but relatively small for the needs of even a small community.
 At the end of the 15th century, a tower was attached to the nave of the church on the west side, and a small sacristy on the north side.

 In the central nave, bays similar to a squares were used, and in slightly narrower aisles, rectangular bays, with the western ones clearly longer than the others.
 Outside, the church was surrounded with stepped buttresses and a two-section, moulded plinth.
 It was covered with gable roofs separated by a triangular gable with pinnacles.
 The tower was equipped with three floors with a porch in the ground floor, and its raw external façades were not decorated.
 Originally, it was open on the ground floor with arcades forming a passage along the north-south axis.
 A similar solution was used in a few municipal parishes (Chociwel, Gryfino, Stargard) and several village churches.
 In Bukowo, they may have been important in connection with the processions.